- Former U.S. congresswoman representing Maryland

 On January 27, 2010, Edwards was one of 54 Members of Congress who signed a letter calling on President Barack Obama to use diplomatic pressure to end Israel’s blockade of Gaza—a blockade whose purpose was to prevent Hamas terrorists from importing weaponry from places like Iran and Syria.

-In January 2015, Edwards objected strenuously when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress on March 3rd about the gravity of the growing Iranian nuclear threat and his “profound disagreement” with the deal that the Obama Administration was pursuing with Iran.
+In January 2015, Edwards objected strenuously when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress on March 3rd about the gravity of the growing Iranian nuclear threat and his strong opposition to the nuclear agreement that the Obama Administration was pursuing with Iran.
 Edwards was one of numerous CBC members who announced that because of Netanyahu’s act of “disrespect” against Obama, they would be boycotting the speech.

 Edwards contends that the greenhouse gases emitted by human industrial activity are responsible for atmospheric changes that have given rise to a potentially catastrophic trend of global warming/climate change.
-At a House Transportation and Infrastructure Committee meeting in December 2012, the congresswoman stated: “The elephant in this room that needs to be spoken about is the impact of climate change and the increasing intensity of storms and the variedness of the storms … and I think that we need to be rebuild and rethink our infrastructure in those terms, and that’s something that this Congress and our next Congress ought to address sooner rather than later—things like our power grid in densely populated areas.”
+At a House Transportation and Infrastructure Committee meeting in December 2012, the congresswoman stated: “The elephant in this room that needs to be spoken about is the impact of climate change and the increasing intensity of storms and the variedness of the storms … and I think that we need to be rebuild and rethink our infrastructure in those terms.”

-In the aftermath of an April 2015 incident where a black criminal suspect named Freddie Gray died while in the custody of Baltimore police, setting off days of violent riots throughout the city, Edwards appeared on Fox News Sunday to discuss the matter.
-She blamed a combination of poor policing practices and an insufficient flow of government funds to black inner cities: “I would say there is over-policing going on, not just in Baltimore but really across this country, and it is something we have to evaluate as a matter of public policy.
-What it means is that if you have communities where the only face of government is law enforcement, it’s not investment in their schools, it’s not investment in their communities, in economic development, it’s law enforcement.
-And that’s not the fault of police.
-That’s the fault of policymakers who are making decisions about where their priorities are.”
+In the aftermath of an April 2015 incident where a black criminal suspect named Freddie Gray died while in the custody of Baltimore police, setting off days of violent riots throughout the city, Edwards blamed a combination of poor policing practices and an insufficient flow of government funds to black inner cities: “I would say there is over-policing going on, not just in Baltimore but really across this country, and it is something we have to evaluate as a matter of public policy.”

 In the summer of 2015, Edwards supported the nuclear deal that the Obama administration negotiated with Iran—an agreement allowing the terrorist regime in Tehran to inspect its own Parchin nuclear weapons research site, conduct uranium enrichment, build advanced centrifuges, buy ballistic missiles, fund terrorism, and have a near-zero breakout time to a nuclear bomb.
-(For additional details about the accord, click here.)
 Edwards had previously received financial support from the Iran Lobby, i.e., the Iranian American Political Action Committee (IAPAC).

-In 2016, Edwards challenged Rep. Chris Van Hollen (D-Maryland) for the U.S. Senate seat to be vacated by Democrat Barbara Mikulski, who had announced her plans to retire.
+In 2016, Edwards challenged Rep. Chris Van Hollen (D-Maryland) for the U.S. Senate seat to be vacated by the retiring Democrat Barbara Mikulski.
 Edwards lost the Democratic primary election for that Senate seat on April 26, 2016, and subsequently left public office when her term in the House of Representatives expired in January 2017.

 In September 2017, Edwards reacted angrily when President Donald Trump publicly criticized National Football League players (like Colin Kaepernick) who chose not to stand during the national anthem at the start of their games.
 In response to Trump’s remarks, Edwards tweeted: “On Sunday, I hope every @NFL player takes a knee in solidarity w @Kaepernick7 against the white supremacist who squats in our White House.”